avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ### Scaling Up - Parallelization with JAX

 The single core unvectorized version is extremely slow.
-I tried running this in both my 8th gen Core i7 and the Google colab CPU machines, but you need to wait for hours/days (depedning on target resolution) to get something that resembles the original.
+I tried running this in both my 8th gen Core i7 and the Google Colab CPU machines, but you need to wait for hours/days (depending on target resolution) to get something that resembles the original.

 Fortunately, This problem is well suited for parallelization.